Back

 Upload

 We've also made upload more flexible.
-Earlier versions assumed you always sent a source file together with its translations.
+Earlier versions assumed you'd always send a source file together with its translations.
 That doesn't suit every workflow.
 Now you can:

 • Upload source files only (no translations yet).